Moderna plans to start testing flu vaccine

-(KCTV) -- The maker of a popular Coronavirus vaccine says similar technology could be used to tackle other dangerous viruses.
+KANSAS CITY, MO (KCTV) -- The maker of a popular coronavirus vaccine says similar technology could be used to tackle other dangerous viruses.

 Moderna announced it will use its messenger RNA technology for experimental treatments of the seasonal flu, H.I.V. and the Nipah virus.